 When my oldest daughter turned 13 she had a slumber party with about 8 of her girlfriends.
 We wanted to make her birthday special and yet try to keep it as low-cost as possible.
 One thing we decided to do was send the girls on a scavenger hunt.

 It was a huge hit.
 They had so much fun.
 My daughter’s birthday was close to Christmas so we were able to include some holiday items in the hunt, which made it fun as well.
 And when the girls returned, we watched the video.
-Afterwards my husband threw the video all together and made a DVD of it for them to take home with them.
+Afterward my husband threw the video altogether and made a DVD of it for them to take home with them.